Hamas Appears to Win Majority in Palestinian Elections

 MONTAGNE: President Bush, speaking moments ago at the White House.
 The unexpected vicoty of Hamas is a major upheavel in Middle East politics, and a sharp challenge to the previously dominant Fatah movement, the United States, and Israel.
 NPR's Linda Gradstein reports.

-DR. MAHMOOD RAMAJI (Anesthesiologist, citizen of Palestine): We were part of the future here in Palestine, and anyone who was interested in the future of this area, you have to be with us.
+MAHMOOD RAMAJI: We were part of the future here in Palestine, and anyone who was interested in the future of this area, you have to be with us.

 GRADSTEIN: Hamas has claimed responsibility for dozens of suicide bombings in Israel over the past five years.
 At the same time, Hamas has largely observed a year long cease fire.
 Some Hamas leaders have said the cease fire could be extended, but Dr. Ramaji says Hamas will not give up its guns as long as Israel continues its occupation.